Julia Perez

-Yuli Rachmawati (15 July 1980 – 10 June 2017), better known as Julia Perez (abbreviated as Jupe), was an Indonesian actress, singer, model, announcer, and businesswoman.
-In the early 2010s, she became known for her outspoken statements against conservative Muslim clerics, who deemed her too sexy or "pornographic" for Indonesian audiences.
+Yuli Rachmawati (15 July 1980 – 10 June 2017), better known as Julia Perez, abbreviated as Jupe, was an Indonesian singer, model, and actress.
+In the early 2010s, she became known for her outspoken statements against conservative Muslim clerics, who deemed her as too erotic for Indonesian audiences.

-In 2014, she revealed that she had been diagnosed with Stage 2 cervical cancer.
-By 2016, the cancer had reached Stage 4 and she died in June 2017.

-Biography
+Early life

-Julia Perez was born Yuli Rachmawati in on 15 July 1980 in Jakarta, Indonesia, as the oldest daughter to Sri Wulansih (b.
-May 15, 1963) and Angkasa Djaya (August 7, 1961 – December 2, 2013).
+Julia Perez was born Yuli Rachmawati in on 15 July 1980 in Jakarta, Indonesia, as the eldest daughter to Sri Wulansih (b.
+25 May 1963) and Angkasa Djaya (7 August 1961 - 2 December 2013).
 Her father played football for a club in Bandar Lampung city, and her mother, who played women's football for Caprina Cijantung Club in Jakarta She was of mixed Sunda and Betawi ancestry.
-Her parents divorced some time around 1988, when Julia was still a child.
+Her parents divorced some time around 1988, when Julia Perez was still a child.
 Her mother had to take on odd jobs to support the family.
 Her mother later married Sakib ‘Sammy’ Mahri, who owns a welding business and rental properties.

-After leaving high school, Julia studied at InterStudi Secretarial Academy in Jakarta, at the behest of an older female friend, who also paid for her tuition and advised her to find a bule (white foreigner) boyfriend.
+After leaving high school, Julia Perez studied at InterStudi Secretarial Academy in Jakarta, at the behest of an older female friend, who also paid for her tuition and advised her to find a bule (white foreigner) boyfriend.
 She then worked for a furniture company run by a Dutchman.
 She began dating the owner's son, who invited her to work in the Netherlands.
 She accepted the offer and spent three years in the Netherlands, studying Dutch and working as a secretary.

 On a holiday to Spain, she met French model Damien Perez.
 They were married in France on 7 October 2002.
 They had no children.
 Jupe said she was putting her career before starting a family.
 She suffered a miscarriage in 2007.
 In 2009, she became close to an Argentine soccer player, Gaston Castaño, who then played for Indonesian club Persiba Balikpapan and went on to play for several other Indonesian clubs.
 In 2010, Julia and Damien were divorced.
 She blamed the failure of their marriage on Damien's alleged womanizing.

 In 2013, Julia and Gaston announced their engagement.
 They were quietly married in Sydney, Australia, on 26 September 2013.
 Their wedding was kept a virtual secret from Indonesia's media.
 Julia's mother had opposed the idea of her daughter marrying a football player.
 On 12 May 2016, South Jakarta District Court granted Julia a divorce and awarded her alimony of Rp15 million per month.

 Julia's biological father, Angkasa Jaya, was arrested in 2012 for alleged possession of drugs.
 He died in December 2013.

 In 2015, Julia Perez earned her Sarjana Hukum (Bachelor of Law) from Universitas Bung Karno.